 The cost of this inefficiency can be detrimental with:

-• Inconsistent messaging confusing guests.
+• Inconsistent messaging that confuses guests.

 • Poor translations pushing international travelers to OTAs.